-Introducing Our New Schools Sector Lead: Chris Thackray
+Introducing Our Education Sector Lead: Chris Thackray

 We are incredibly happy to share with you all the latest addition to our fab team!

-Let us introduce you to our new Schools Sector Lead, Chris Thackray.
+Let us introduce you to our Education Sector Lead, Chris Thackray.
 Chris is bringing with him a wealth of experience from a stellar career which has so far seen him working at St Paul’s Girls School, Wimbledon High School and Kensington Prep School, to name a few!
 Chris had shared a few words with us on his journey so far and on his latest adventure – working with Hable.

 Let’s meet Chris in our short interview…